 Donate to Church Benevolence Fund

 Churches often have a benevolence fund so that they can help families struggling to pay their bills or put food on the table.
 During the economic turndown in 2008, most churches benevolence funds dried up.
 Now churches often have to tell families “no” when they ask for help.
 Your donation will go directly to help families in need within the community.
 When you make your donation, you must designate it to go to the benevolence fund or else it goes to the general fund.

 Buy Extra Christmas Pajamas

 Do your kid’s enjoy getting Christmas pajamas every year?
-Women who have taken their children with them to the women’s shelter, to escape domestic violence, are often are forced to leave their previous home with the clothes on their back.
+Women who have taken their children with them to the women’s shelter, to escape domestic violence, are often forced to leave their previous homes with the clothes on their backs.
 Sometimes, the kid’s are lucky and have a little bit of time to pack a few special items to take with them in a backpack or small duffel bag.

 You can get other families to join in and donate extra sets of Christmas pajamas so that each family can receive the blessing.

 This time of year can be difficult for families who are doing everything in their power to stretch their budget to allow for Christmas gifts for their children.
 I’ve been in this situation when my older kids were little and I had no idea how I was going to pull off getting them a few presents from their Christmas list.